PhaserEditor2D/PhaserEditor/docs/texture-packer.rst

 Texture maps (or atlases) is an important resource that developers have to improve the performance of their games.

 In Phaser Editor we give full support to texture atlases, we provide the Texture Atlas Editor to do the job.
-There are other external tools that you can use but we think that integrating a texture packer in Phaser Editor is part of our philosophy of deliver a complete and integrated development environment.
+There are other external tools that you can use but we think that integrating a texture packer in Phaser Editor is part of our philosophy of delivering a complete and integrated development environment.

 Our Atlas Editor uses the `LibGDX Texture Packer <https://github.com/libgdx/libgdx/tree/master/extensions/gdx-tools>`_, it features the MaxRect algorithm and can be tuned to satisfy the requirements of the majority of the games.